Skip to main content

 NonprofitTruth

-Is Swedish Health Services Efficient?
+Is Swedish Health Services a Good Charity?

 The detailed answer below uses the actual Form 990 numbers, explains how to read them, and translates the technical accounting into the donor-relevant version of the question.